openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 Setup virtual environment
 *************************

-You can follow the installation process from a :doc:`quick start guide <../../../get_started/quick_start_guide/installation>` to create a universal virtual environment for OTX.
+You can follow the installation process from a :doc:`quick start guide <../../../get_started/quick_start_guide/installation>` to create a universal virtual environment for OpenVINO™ Training Extensions.

 ***************************
 Dataset preparation